bayfrontmedia/bones-service-api/docs/setup.md

 If using any of the API service controllers, the router cannot utilize the `class_namespace` [config key](https://github.com/bayfrontmedia/bones/blob/master/docs/services/router.md) since the API controllers reside in a different namespace than the controllers used at the app-level.

+## Setup events

+Some events used by this service would most likely need to dispatch messages.
+This must be setup on an app-level.

+The suggested events are:

+- `api.auth.otp`
+- `api.auth.password.tfa`
+- `api.user.password.request`
+- `rbac.user.password.updated`
+- `api.user.verification.request`
+- `rbac.user.verified`
+- `rbac.tenant.invitation.created`
+- `rbac.tenant.invitation.accepted`

 ## Scheduled jobs